MonteShaffer/humanVerse.data/-colors-/README.md

 <TABLE>
 	<TR>
 		<TH colspan=3>
 		I developed a <a href="http://colors.mshaffer.com">COLOR PICKER TOOL</a> to make it easier for me to select harmonious colors based on the mathematics of the color wheel.
 Most of the conversion tools I have written in the *humanVerse* library were ported from the javascript code I used on this website.
 I have developed several color-helper functions in the *humanVerse* anchored to BASE-R with my knowledge of color uses.
+One important feature is the ability for you to create your own named lists of colors to use.
 		</TH>
 	<TR>
 		<TH valign="top" align="center">Wikipedia Link</TH>